AravindR7/AravindR7/README.md

 - ⚡ Fun fact: ...
 -->

-Data science professional with experience in predictive modeling, data processing, chatbots and data mining algorithms to solve challenging business problems.
+This as Aravind.
+I am a Data science professional with experience in predictive modeling, data processing, chatbots and data mining algorithms to solve challenging business problems.